Padstow harbour at golden hour with fishing boats moored along the quay and the Camel estuary opening out behind.

 Padstow harbour & town

 Stay in the town and you can walk to every restaurant on your list — Rick Stein's, Paul Ainsworth at No 6, Prawn on the Lawn — without thinking about driving home.
-The cottages here are tight-packed eighteenth-century terraces with steep stairs and small rooms; book a parking space with the property or accept that you'll use the long-stay carpark above town.
+The cottages here are tight eighteenth-century terraces with steep stairs and small rooms; book a parking space with the property or accept that you'll use the long-stay carpark above town.
 Best in shoulder season, when the day-trippers thin out and the harbour calms down.

 Best for